RaffelRavionaldo/British-Airways-Virtual-Internship/README.md

 # British-Airways-Virtual-Internship

+disclaimer: I got this virtual internship from the theforage.com website

 In this virtual intership, I was given 2 assignments.

-Task 1 : Web Scraping to gain company insights
+## Task 1 : Web Scraping to gain company insights

 Business problem : British airways (BA) want to understand how people view BA customer experience to make our operations run more efficiently and make our customer experience even better.